seannkelleyy/Portfolio-v3/README.md

 This is my latest iteration of my portfolio website.
 You can access the hosted version here: https://www.seannkelleyy.com/.

-This application was built using Typescript React, TailwindCSS and ShadCN.
+This application was built using Typescript React, TailwindCSS and ShadCN and it is hosted using Azure Static Web Apps.

 # React + TypeScript + Vite